CLID: Controlled-Length Image Descriptions with Limited Data: Method

 Our approach consists of two key ideas, which lead to a two-phase method (Fig.~\ref{fig:method}).
 First, to solve the shortage of long captions, we enrich the dataset with varying-length captions, by utilizing a different image representation, a scene graph.
 Second, given a {\em self-generated} dataset, which contains captions of various lengths and varying quality, our novel training procedure benefits from the varying lengths and is barely affected by the varying qualities.

 To realize the first phase, any length-aware base model can be utilized.
 We use {\em LaBERT}~\cite{deng2020length}, since it is currently the only model that controls the caption length.
-Recall that this is a transformer-based model whose input consists of visual and word embeddings, where the word embeddings also represent the caption length.
+This transformer-based model's inputs are visual and word embeddings, where the word embeddings also represent the caption length.
 This phase is described in Section~\ref{sec:self-generation}.

 For the second phase, we propose a training procedure that makes use of the {\em extended dataset}, which consists of the mixed-quality {\em self-generated} dataset and the {\em trusted} dataset.
 Our strategy gradually tunes the model, to account for the diverse quality of the data, in a manner in which late iterations are exposed mostly to high-quality data, while not forgetting valuable information learned from the low-quality data.
 This phase is described in Section~\ref{sec:training}.